What's In This Post

 Wraparound Knee Brace

-A wraparound knee brace is a flexible option that can be easily adjusted to fit a variety of knee sizes.
+A wraparound knee brace is a type of soft hinged knee brace.
+It is a flexible option that can be easily adjusted to fit a variety of knee sizes.
 The wrap style also makes this type easier to apply (put on) and remove.
 It typically features adjustable straps that wrap around the knee, providing support.
 These braces are designed for mild to moderate support for multiple ligaments.

 Knee Sleeve

-A knee sleeve is a lightweight and flexible option that is designed to provide mild to moderate support and compression.
+A knee sleeve is another type of soft hinged knee brace.
+It is a lightweight and flexible option that is designed to provide mild to moderate support and compression.
 It is made of stretchy material that fits snugly around the knee, providing warmth and support to the joint.
 Designed for mild to moderate support of multiple ligaments.

 ACL Knee Brace